-Note: Please note that you are joining a drop that is in pre-production stage, and our Estimated Ship Date is January 31st, 2018.
+Note: At checkout, choose between black, blue, and OD green color options.
 Due to the sensitive nature of shipping knives internationally, we can only ship this knife to select countries.
 It is the responsibility of the buyer to know and comply with all importation regulations and local laws.
 Click here for additional information.

 Measuring 6.6 inches long and weighing just 2.4 ounces, the Gent is a take-anywhere folder that outperforms its small stature.
 Thanks to the caged bearing system—a mechanism used in nearly all of Ferrum Forge’s custom knives—it flips open effortlessly with a press on the flipper tab.
 Once open, the blade won’t close on you: It locks in place by way of the titanium frame lock, a characteristic not found on many gentleman’s folders.
 Like the Crux, the Gent sports a single clean line from the tip to the pommel, which, in combination with the thick blade and lightweight frame, creates superb visual and physical balance that you’ll feel right away when handling the knife.
 And, thanks to your input, we’ve redesigned the pocket clip, too.
 It now supports tip-up deep carry for both righties and lefties.
 Made from stainless steel, it’s polished to a satin finish to match the blade.